Renovation – a way to improve the energy efficiency of buildings and reduce operating costs

 Low-emission buildings

-The renovation of buildings and achieving the energy efficiency indicators set by the European Parliament is a significant infrastructure challenge for each member state.
+The renovation of buildings and the achieving of the energy efficiency indicators set by the European Parliament is a significant infrastructure challenge for each member state.
 Implementing the directives requires coordinating legal regulations related to, for example, the renovation of historic buildings, as well as the sources of funding for such projects.
-Achieving the required energy efficiency while preserving the original design intentions of the building can also pose significant challenges for architects and contractors responsible for the renovation.
+Achieving the required energy efficiency while preserving the original design intentions of the building can also pose significant challenges for the architects and contractors responsible for the renovation.

 Towards energy savings

-There are plenty of examples nearby that showcase modern solutions for enhancing the energy efficiency of renovated buildings.
+There are plenty of examples nearby that showcase the modern solutions used for enhancing the energy efficiency of renovated buildings.
 The evidence of this is the revitalisation of the Havířov railway station.
 Our renovation has led to an increase in the building's energy efficiency and, above all, to the restoration and even expansion of its functional purposes.

 Another example is the revitalisation of Browary Warszawskie in the capital of Poland, where the former character of this unique space has been preserved by using modern Aluprof products, one of the leading manufacturers of aluminium systems in Europe.